civilisation

 Features

-- Interprets Dharma according to time and societal needs.
+- Interprets Dharma in light of time and societal needs.

 - Clarifies personal, social, and legal duties.